oneapi-src/oneVPL-cpu/script/README.md

 - `package` - Create zip packages and place in `_build`.

+  -  `*-all.zip` contains the files in the complete product installation

+  -  `*-dev.zip` contains the files for the developer package

+  -  `*-runtime.zip` contains the files for the runtime package

+- `test` - Run smoke tests.

 - `cibuild` - Run CI steps.
 This is the script CI calls when it is triggered on a merge request.